 Greater Victoria

 Leanne grew up in the territories of the Haudenosaunee, Anishinabewaki and Mississaugas of the Credit First Nations, also known as Toronto, Ontario.
-Growing up in a large city made it hard for her to access nature, and she found the natural world to feel uncomfortable, even scary at times.
-But through playing sports, music and family camping trips, she discovered her unique connection with the natural world.
-This in turn helped her learn how to navigate uncertainties, build confidence, and develop practical skills that she could apply to other areas of her life.
+Growing up in a large city made it hard for her to access nature, so she found the natural world to feel uncomfortable, and even scary at times.
+But through sports, music and family camping trips, she discovered her unique connection with the natural world.
+This helped her learn how to navigate uncertainties, build confidence, and develop practical skills that she could apply to other areas of her life.

 Leanne moved west in 2020, and there she finally discovered mountains!
-She began exploring nature in a whole new way and picked up activities such as rock climbing, snowboarding and hiking.
+She began exploring nature in a whole new way and picked up activities like rock climbing, snowboarding and hiking.
 These activities helped Leanne realize that she could work through challenges and fear with authenticity, showing her she was more resilient than she thought.
-Now, Leanne wants to share what she has learned and is keen to facilitate similar growth opportunities for her clients using nature, movement and mindfulness.
+Now, Leanne wants to share her learning and is keen to facilitate similar growth opportunities for individuals, families and couples, using nature, movement and mindfulness.

 Trudi Smith (she/her) – MC, RCC – Registered Clinical Counsellor